UNT Health Fort Worth: History

 UNT Health Science Center was initially founded in 1970 as the Texas College of Osteopathic Medicine (TCOM).
 TCOM was the first osteopathic medical school in Texas and remained the only one in the state until 2015, when the University of the Incarnate Word School of Osteopathic Medicine was established.
 The college opened as a private, non-profit school for osteopathic medicine and housed on the fifth floor of the Fort Worth Osteopathic Hospital.
-As enrollment increased, the school's need for additional space became evident.
-In 1971, TCOM students secured ownership of Taverner Bowling Alley, located next door to the osteopathic hospital, and made appropriate renovations, renaming the structure the "Basic Science Building."
+In 1971, TCOM students secured ownership of Taverner Bowling Alley, located next door to the osteopathic hospital, renaming the structure the "Basic Science Building."
 This building housed classrooms, basic science laboratories, and administrative offices for the medical school until demolition in 1975.

 In 1975, the college became a part of North Texas State University, after the Texas Legislature overwhelmingly passed Senate Bill 216, making TCOM a state medical school.
 TCOM was the second public university-affiliated osteopathic medical school to be established.
 With university-appropriated funding, the school broke ground on several of the original buildings which now comprise the 33-acre campus.

 In 1990, TCOM opened the DNA Identity Laboratory, with the responsibility of assisting the state of Texas in evaluating paternity cases.
 In 1993, the Graduate School of Biomedical Sciences opened, and TCOM was renamed the University of North Texas Health Science Center.
 In 1997, the UNT School of Health Professions opened a physician assistant program.
 In 1999, the School of Public Health opened.
 In 2008, UNTHSC opened the TECH Fort Worth Acceleration Lab.
 In 2009, the UNTHSC opened a Doctor of Physical Therapy (DPT) and PhD in Public Health Studies degree program's.

 In 2011, the Texas Legislature authorized the establishment of a college of pharmacy at UNTHSC.
 As the first pharmacy school in North Texas, the college matriculated its inaugural class of Doctor of Pharmacy (PharmD) students in 2013.
 In 2013, UNTHSC began developing an inter-professional education (IPE) program, in participation with Texas Christian University (TCU).
+In 2013, HSC launched Fort Worth's first Mobile Pediatric Clinic to deliver health care to children living in underserved parts of the city.

 In 2014, Texas Woman's University joined the IPE partnership.
 In 2015, UNTHSC and TCU announced the creation of a joint MD school, which began matriculating students in 2018.
 TCU maintained accreditation as the degree-granting institution, with faculty and staff employed by the university, while under joint operation and governance with UNTHSC on the university's campus.
 On January 12, 2022, TCU and UNTHSC announced the end of their joint partnership of TCU and UNTHSC School of Medicine, with TCU solely responsible for the operation and governance of the renamed TCU School of Medicine.